-Photo 2- Landfill No. 3 access road and Cell 1 riser vault, looking north along east perimeter road.
+Photo 2- Landfill No. 3 access road looking north along east perimeter road.

 Photo 3- Entrance into Cell 2 looking west at cattle crossing used for storm water and track-out control.

 Photo 4- Looking west at the south containment berm and operational storm water containment area.
 The operational storm water containment area is graded as required by the design.